-- 1. Biomechanics: This unit is designed to introduce learners to the biomechanics of sport and exercise and it presents key concepts central to the understanding of biomechanics.
+- 1. Legal and illegal performance enhancement in sport: Student study issues around cheating or unfair advantage is sport, and also the use of legal and illegal drugs and performance enhancing substances to improve physical sporting performance through history.
+This includes EPO ,blood doping, steroids, human growth hormone and other aspects.
+Students study the dangers and risks of these substances and their effect on the body of athletes.
+Students will also consider the ethical and sociocultural considerations such as income, cultural, coaching influence, societal norms, national and political ideology. - 2.
+Biomechanics: This unit is designed to introduce learners to the biomechanics of sport and exercise and it presents key concepts central to the understanding of biomechanics.
 Learners will be encouraged to find out information for themselves, and to consider how the concepts and theories help them to understand their own performance in sport and exercise.
-The practical focus of the unit enables learners to see biomechanics in action and develop a greater appreciation of the following concepts: - a.
-Linear motion; b.
-Speed/velocity/acceleration/deceleration/inertia and momentum; c.
-Forces; d.
-Newton/reaction forces/friction/air resistance/lift and Bernoulli's principle; e.
-Angular motion; f.
-Centre of mass and stability/levels/axes of rotation - 2.
-Nutrition: This unit gives the learners an opportunity to explore how nutrition can affect a sports participant's performance positively or negatively, the importance of hydration and how to apply the nutritional principles.
-This unit also allows learners to focus on the concepts of nutrition and digestion, and the components of a balanced diet.
-Learners will cover the following areas: - a.
-Principles of nutrition and hydration; b.
-Digestion and absorption of nutrients; c.
-Nutritional intake; d.
-Nutritional strategies - 3.
-PBL exploring an area of personal interest
+The practical focus of the unit enables learners to see biomechanics in action and develop a greater appreciation of the following concepts: Linear motion, Speed/velocity/acceleration/deceleration/inertia and momentum, Forces, Newton/reaction, forces/friction/air resistance/lift and Bernoulli's principle, Angular motion and Centre of mass and stability/levels/ axes of rotation.